intellectivelab/docs.intellectivelab.com/index.md

 **Access the Unity**

 - Connect to Intellective VPN
-- Make sure the FileNet environment is up and accessible, hit [http://172.31.27.3:9080/wsi/FNCEWS40MTOM/](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to confirm.
+- Make sure the FileNet environment is up and accessible, hit [here](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to confirm.

 - Hit [http://localhost:9080/vu](http://localhost:9080/vu) to access the Unity

 	> Username: `p8admin_demo`
 	> Password: `V3ga123456`

-- Wizard should guide you through establishing connection to FileNet, use the [endpoint](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to connect to Filenet
+Wizard should guide you through establishing connection to FileNet, use the [endpoint](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to connect to Filenet.

 ## Contents